Scar Tissue Release: MSTR® – relief for scars & muscles

 - repression of the memory or emotions around the scar or the events around it

 Even if a person coped well with the scar and the event that caused it at the time, they may still suffer from problems many years afterwards, related either to the scar itself or the events that caused it, which are often stressful or harrowing.
+This kind of work can have a profound effect on the client.
+It can help to release deeply-held emotions as well as affecting physical appearance, abilities and day-to-day lives and interactions.
 Emotional or psychological symptoms that can occur are:

 - PTSD/post-traumatic stress